Coldplayplay/qt_pointcloud_condit_filtering/README.md

 # qt_pointcloud_condit_filtering
 This repository mainly designed a simple Qt interface to help do the pointcloud conditional filtering.

-especially, when QSlider moves, double number displays.
+Especially, when QSlider moves, double number displays.

+This is a small example of another repository [qt](https://github.com/Coldplayplay/qt).

 ## command
 make build